generalui/pivotaltracker/README.md

 }

 ```

 ...and vice-versa.

-If you find this across-the-board behavior particularly annoying, file an issue; making this translation configurable would not be a problem.

 ## Type Conversion
-It's often nice to deal directly with JS primitives when data is retrieved from someplace--as opposed to having to parse and manipulate a bunch of strings.
+The Basics:

-First, since JSON is the data transfer format--we start off with a simple layer of JSON.parse() and JSON.stringify() on incoming & outgoing POST/PUT body data, respectively.
+JSON is the data transfer format, so there's a layer of JSON.parse() and JSON.stringify() on incoming & outgoing POST/PUT body data, respectively.

-In addition to this, type coersion is applied according to whatever JS type is equivalent to the data type specified for a for a given resource's property in the Pivotal API docs. *NOTE that this is true both for data retrieved from the API as well as for property values you set on instantiated objects.*
+In addition to this, for ease of use, type coersion is applied according to whatever JS type is equivalent to the data type specified for a for a given resource's property in the Pivotal API docs. *NOTE that this is true both for data retrieved from the API as well as for property values you set on instantiated objects.*

-This is done for one simple reason: ease of use.
-By limiting the possible range of data types allowed for the value of any given property, validation & general consumption of data is simplified.
+Because of this, the possible range of data types allowed for the value of any given property is considerably limited.

 Here are the basics of how type coersion is applied: